Attorney Fees

 Historical Background

 Historically, the Internal Revenue Code (IRC) allowed for various deductions of attorney fees under multiple sections.
 These deductions were designed to relieve taxpayers of the financial burden associated with necessary legal expenditures incurred for business purposes, tax advice, and certain personal matters.
-The Tax Cuts and Jobs Act (TCJA) of 2017, however, brought substantial changes, particularly impacting the deductibility of miscellaneous itemized deductions, including many attorney fees.
+The Tax Cuts and Jobs Act (TCJA) of 2017, however, brought substantial changes, particularly impacting the deductibility of miscellaneous itemized deductions, including any attorney fees.

 GENERAL RULES for DEDUCTING ATTORNEY FEES